mlcommons/training_policies/CONTRIBUTING.md

  ### General

- 1. Reference repository code must run without error on reference hardware (DGX-A100, DGX-H100, DGX-H200, DGX-B200) on day of benchmark reference freeze.
+ 1. Reference repository code must run without error on a reference platform listed below on the day of benchmark reference freeze.
+Reference owners are encouraged to specify which platform was used for reference code development in the reference README.

      a.
 The Reference Platform(s) will be reviewed and updated as part of the MLPerf benchmark roadmapping process.